 This system facilitates the tracking of funds by TWC grant award contract.

-Boards may contact ccm.agreements@twc.texas.gov for further assistance with technical issues in setting up budgets in the TWIST Child Care Claims and Allocations website.
+Boards may contact ccm.agreements@twc.texas.gov for further assistance with technical issues in setting up budgets in the child care case management system.

 C-800: Process for Pledge Remittances and Certification of Expenditures